|On The Road Price||£20,180.00|

 The options list has some interesting choices.
 We’re particularly taken with the XTR pack, which gives the Berlingo a pseudo-off-road look with a higher ride height, bigger alloy wheels and orange accents, while the Modutop rooftop storage system also gives a glass roof and electric blind.

-Finance offers apply to qualifying new vehicles ordered and delivered between 01/04-30/06/19.
+Finance offers apply to qualifying new vehicles ordered and delivered between 01/07/19 - 30/09/19.
 Offers available to qualifying retail customers excluding PSA UK Finance UK Contract Hire.
 3 years’ 0% APR Conditional Sale with 10% deposit available on C3 (excluding Touch), C3 Aircross SUV (excluding Touch), New C5 Aircross SUV, New Berlingo, C4 Cactus Hatch, C4 SpaceTourer and Grand C4 SpaceTourer.
 4 years’ 0% APR Conditional Sale with minimum 20% deposit available on C3 (excluding Touch), C3 Aircross SUV (excluding Touch), New C5 Aircross SUV, New Berlingo, C4 Cactus Hatch, C4 SpaceTourer and Grand C4 SpaceTourer.
-3 years’ Elect 3 0% APR available on C1 Flair and Flair Edition and C4 Cactus Hatch.
 4 years’ Elect 3 0% APR available on C3 (excluding Touch) and C4 Cactus Hatch.
-3 years’ Low Cost Elect 3 2.9% APR available on C1 (excluding Flair and Flair Edition).
+3 years’ Low Cost Citroën Personal Contract Purchase 4.9% APR available on C1 (exclusing Touch) and 7.9% APR on C4 Cactus Hatch.
 Finance offers apply to UK Mainland only.
-All Citroën Elect 3 products quoted with compulsory Citroën Assistance.
-Finance subject to status.
-Guarantees may be required.
-Over 18s only.
-Elect 3 examples based on 6,000 miles per annum.
-Excess mileage charges will apply if you exceed the agreed annual mileage.
-Written quotations available on request from PSA Finance UK Ltd, RH1 1QA.
-Citroen UK Ltd is acting as a credit broker and is not a lender.
+All Citroën Citroën Personal Contract Purchase products quoted with compulsory Citroën Assistance.
+Personal Contract Purchase subject to status.
+T&Cs apply.
+18s*+.
+Citroën U.K. Limited is acting as a credit broker not a lender.
+We will only introduce you to PSA Finance UK Ltd, RH1 1QA, the finance provider.
+A guarantee may be required.
+At the end of the agreement you have three options: (1) return the vehicle with nothing more to pay (subject to excess mileage and/or damage charges); (2) purchase the vehicle by paying the optional final payment plus any option to purchase fee agreed at the start of your agreement; or (3) part exchange the vehicle for another vehicle.

 Swansway Garages Ltd is acting as a credit broker and is not a lender.